 What is Sleep Hygiene?

-Sleep hygiene is a set of rules that you follow each night to ensure you get a good night’s rest.
-Sleep hygiene practices can help you get to sleep earlier, sleep longer, and get a full night of uninterrupted sleep.
-While you are sleeping, your body is busy repairing itself.
-Your cells are being replenished, your energy is being restored, and your tissues are being rebuilt.
-If you are not getting ample amount of sleep, your circadian rhythm can get out of balance.
+Sleep hygiene is a set of rules you follow each night to ensure a good night’s rest.
+Sleep hygiene practices can help you get to sleep earlier, sleep longer, and have a whole night of uninterrupted sleep.
+While you sleep, your body is busy repairing itself.
+It replenishes cells, restores energy, and builds tissues.
+If you don’t sleep enough, your circadian rhythm can become unbalanced.

-In order to understand why sleep hygiene is so important, you must understand your circadian rhythm and how it works.
-Your circadian rhythm is a 24 hour internal clock that is responsible for carrying out essential processes, including your sleep-wake cycle.
+To understand why sleep hygiene is essential, you must understand your circadian rhythm and how it works.
+Your circadian rhythm is a 24-hour internal clock that carries out essential processes, including your sleep-wake cycle.
 Your circadian rhythm is influenced primarily by light.
-If your circadian becomes imbalanced, you can experience a host of sleep issues, including insomnia.
+If your circadian becomes imbalanced, you can experience many sleep issues, including insomnia.

 What is Sleep Deprivation?